Hack4Eugene/Hack4Cause2017/docs/Challenge-Submissions.md

 Here are some resource that will help developers with your challenge:

-* Image assets
-* Text copy
+* Assets such as images, copy, logos, and data
-* List of data that is sensitve or restrictions with data
+* List of rules and restrictions with data if any

 Making these resources easily available will also help teams with your challange.